 Papaya

-Papaya fruit is packed with vitamin C and an enzyme called papain, which helps digestion and might help break down mucus.
+Papaya is good for cough as it is packed with vitamin C and an enzyme called papain, which helps digestion and might help break down mucus.
 This makes it a good choice for those seeking relief from cold symptoms.
+So yes, you can eat the delicious papaya in cold and cough.

 Pomegranate